hnoraa/PygameStarter/README.md

 - Pygame 1.9.3

 ## Config File
 The config file `config.json` goes in the base of the assets folder.
-The following values (shown in the format) can be customized.
+The following values (shown in the format below) can be customized.

 Format (example):
 ```javascript